tarik-celik/disable-ime/readme.md

-# How to disable the intel management engine in Intel Thinkpads?
+# How to disable the intel management engine in Intel Devices?

 My device is "21JK0006TX ThinkPad E14 Gen 5".